AI prompts

 ### Introducing Tokenami

-- Config file for defining your theme
+- Config file for providing design system constraints

 - Feature-rich intellisense when authoring styles

-- Runtime style support e.g. `style={css({ '--color': props.color })}`
+- Dynamic style support (e.g. `style={css({ '--color': props.color })}`)

-- Aliasable properties e.g. `style={css({ '--p': 4 })}` for padding
+- Aliasable properties (e.g. `style={css({ '--p': 4 })}` for padding)

 - Custom selector support enabling descendant selectors